analog-nico/assumejs/README.md

 });
 ```

-To get started read chai's docs on the [core concepts](http://chaijs.com/guide/plugins/) and how to [build a helper](http://chaijs.com/guide/helpers/).
+To get started read Chai's docs on the [core concepts](http://chaijs.com/guide/plugins/) and how to [build a helper](http://chaijs.com/guide/helpers/).

 **Caution:** If you install an existing plugin or write your own you have to obey one rule: Any assertion must be executed through `chai.Assertion.assert(...)`.
 Assume.js overwrites this method in order to not throw an error if an assumption is violated and to invoke the notification handler instead.
 If the plugin throws its own errors instead of calling the assert method the production code will crash!